vespoli/front-end-development-environment/README.md

-For sublime add package control:
+For sublime add package control: https://sublime.wbond.net/installation#st2

-https://sublime.wbond.net/installation#st2

-jade language package:
+Install these packages with:

-Sublime Text 2 > Preferrences > Package Control > Package Control:Install Packages > Jade
+Sublime Text 2 > Preferrences > Package Control > Package Control:Install Packages >
+Jade
+JsFormat
+Sass
+SCSS

 ### CodeKit
 CodeKit is used for building the front end portion of the project as well as provides other useful services such as syntax checking and image optimization.